-6.13.9 Register Preset
+6.13.12 Register Preset

-After power-up and the EN pin low-to-high transition, the registers are in a default mode, which must be changed by writing the desired ISO protocol settings to the ISO Control register.
-The low-level option registers (0x02 to 0x0B) are automatically configured to the new protocol parameters.
+After power-up and the EN pin low-to-high transition, the reader is in the default mode.
+The default configuration is ISO/IEC 15693, single subcarrier, high data rate, 1-out-of-4 operation.
+The low-level option registers (0x02 to 0x0B) are automatically set to adapt the circuitry optimally to the appropriate protocol parameters.
+When entering another protocol (by writing to the ISO Control register), the low-level option registers are automatically configured to the new protocol parameters.
 After selecting the protocol, it is possible to change some low-level register contents if needed.
 However, changing to another protocol and then back reloads the default settings; therefore, the custom settings must be reloaded.